Akua1919/Akua1919/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Akua1919" alt="Akua1919" /> </p>

 ---
-> Day after day, progress is made.
+> When your heart is set on something, you get closer to your goal with each passing day.

-— Ke Qing
+— KeQing

 <p align="center">
   <h1 align="center">Who am I ? </h1>